pascalkienast/H5P-AI-Generator/OVERVIEW.md

    - Manages user input and submission
    - Auto-scrolls to keep the latest messages visible
    - Supports restarting the conversation after completion
+   - Displays a "Generate H5P" button in step one when a content type is selected
+   - Disables input when step two is active

 2. **PreviewModule.js**: Provides a preview of the generated H5P content.
    - Embeds an iframe showing the H5P content from the API endpoint